 Create a Little Jungle Indoors

 Group Alocasia sinuata with more plants that need moisture to make a majestic indoor exhibit.
-This improves ornamentation and helps to keep humidity in check.
+This improves adornment and helps to keep humidity in check.

 Make sure the decorative pots you pick have drainage holes for extra water and fit with the style of your house.